-Plan Urbanisme Construction Architecture, PUCA, is an interministerial research and experimentation programme run under the aegis of the Ministries of Territorial Cohesion, and of Ecological and Civic Transition, Culture and Research.
+Plan Urbanisme Construction Architecture, PUCA, is an interministerial research and experimentation programme run under the aegis of the Ministries of Territorial Cohesion and Relations with Local Authorities, and of Ecology and Inclusive Transition, Culture and Research.

 PUCA develops programmes of incentive research, action-research and experimentation.
 It supports innovation and scientific and technical dissemination in the fields of spatial planning, housing, construction, and architectural and urban design.